ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

   ```

   Please note that many Perl scripts do not give their STDOUT data in a single shot.
-  If several chunks of output have to be combined, this should be done at JavaScript level:
+  If several chunks of output have to be combined, this must be done at JavaScript level:

   ```javascript
   let accumulatedOutput